 If employees follow the leader, whether present or absent, and encourage others to adhere to practices and codes of conduct put forth by the leader, the organization has reached an ideal state.
-"What would XX do?"
 Loyalty is not about the leader, it's about the cause and the leader's vision and values.

-If employees are indifferent to the future of the organization (perhaps because they see themselves as separate from the organization) there is no loyalty or willingness to protect the organization, e.g., no desire to follow ethical business practices or identify and train a qualified successor.
+If employees are indifferent to the future of the organization (perhaps because they will not always be there) there is no loyalty or willingness to protect the organization, e.g., failure to identify and train a successor.

-Build loyalty by pairing a thing with positive attributes with another thing of lesser or neutral worth; together the pair has value, and the higher value is transferred to the thing of lesser value.
-For example, if a friend introduces someone to you that person takes on additional importance because of your friendship for the one who introduced him or her.
-If my friend likes him or her, they must be OK.

-By contrast, the default approach to follower behavior is to do nothing when the behavior is as expected, and to criticize when it fails to meet expectations.
+Build loyalty by pairing a thing with positive attributes with another thing of little or neutral worth; the pair has value, e.g., a friend introduces someone and the new person takes on additional importance.
+The leader uses personal influence to spur a follower to action but then follows through in some concrete way to demonstrate the actions are valued.
+By contrast, the default approach to follower behavior is to do nothing when the behavior is what we want, and to criticize when it fails to meet expectations.
 In that fashion the leader is paired with punishment rather than something desired.

-A leader uses personal influence to spur a follower to action but must follow through in some concrete way to demonstrate the actions are valued.
-Effective leaders call attention to desired behavior and link the behaviors to the benefits they bring to the organization.
+Effective leaders call attention to desired behavior and links the behaviors to the benefit they bring to the organization.
 Celebrate the ordinary, not just the extraordinary.